bnb-chain/greenfield-docs/docs/faq/general-faqs.md

 Currently, gnfd-cmd does not allow you to specify content-type.
 Therefore, if the content-type is not correctly parsed, it will defaults to binary and results in direct downloading.
 The team is looking into supporting it in future developments.

+### What to do if you are unable to upgrade Greenfield in time?

+Since this is a hardfork, your gnfd binary cannot continue running if it’s not upgraded in time.
+Add the following filed in app.toml:
+# chain-id for op bnb destination chain
+`dest-op-chain-id = 204`

+Stop the binary, then execute the rollback command:
+`gnfd rollback --hard`
+Finally, restart your binary.